 Have you ever tried any salt that has a pungent scent?
 Kala Namak is another salt from the Himalayan region with a unique reddish-black hue.
 This salt is famous in the Indian subcontinent.
 It is a kiln-fired rock salt often used for medical purposes in Ayurveda.

-This salt has a subtle sulfurous aroma that gives a fantastic egg-like flavor.
+This salt has a subtle sulfurous aroma that gives an egg-like flavor.
 So, you can add this salt to egg-free dishes in some vegan recipes.
 Kala Namak salt is popular in making tasty Indian dishes.

 6. Fleur De Sel